Business RadioX ®

 Renasant Bank supports North Fulton Business Radio

-Renasant BankRenasant Bank has humble roots, starting in 1904 as a $100,000 bank in a Lee County, Mississippi, bakery.
-Since then, Renasant has become one of the Southeast’s strongest financial institutions, with over $17 billion in assets and more than 180 banking, lending, wealth management, and financial services offices throughout the region.
-All of Renasant’s success stems from each banker’s commitment to investing in their communities as a way to better understand the people they serve.
-At Renasant Bank, they understand you because they work and live alongside you every day.
+Renasant BankRenasant Bank has humble roots, having started in 1904 as a $100,000 bank located in a Lee County, Mississippi, bakery.
+Since then, Renasant has grown into one of the Southeast’s strongest financial institutions, boasting over $26 billion in assets and more than 280 offices offering banking, lending, wealth management, and financial services throughout the region.
+All of Renasant’s success stems from the commitment of each banker to invest in the communities they serve, which in turn helps them better understand the people they serve.
+At Renasant Bank, their banking professionals understand you because they work and live alongside you every day.

 Website | LinkedIn | Facebook | Instagram | X (Twitter) | YouTube